bradzacher/FioriBuildEnv/README.md

 |
-├── /.vscode/                   # visual studio code config files ├── /gulpTaskFiles/             # files relating to the gulp tasks ├── /node_modules/              # 3rd-party libraries and utilities
+├── /.vscode/                   # visual studio code config files ├── /gulpTaskFiles/             # files relating to the gulp tasks
+|   ├── /tasks/                 # code for individual gulp tasks
+|   └── /sap-config.json        # config file for the build processes
+├── /node_modules/              # 3rd-party libraries and utilities
 ├── /src/                       # The source code of the application │   ├── /index.html             # Base HTML page